 Tairawhiti (Gisborne region) has one of the highest Maori populations in NZ and Maori is very much a daily living culture with many people speaking Maori.
 The descendants of the Maori people who met Cook in 1769 still live in the same area as they did when he first arrived.
 There is the opportunity to experience authentic Maori welcome and culture, visit superbly carved marae and listen to history from the Maori perspective.

 Gisborne’s main street is an easy 10 minute flat walk from where the cruise ship would dock.
-Walk past the inner harbour marina, café’s, fishing club and wharf market.
+Walk past the inner harbor marina, café’s, fishing club and wharf market.
 Alternatively free shuttles are available.
 Gisborne would feature special local arts, crafts and indigenous carvings to welcome the visitors.

 Thank you for printing this article!
 Please don’t forget to come back to whatsinport.com for new and updated port guides.